 Absolute Dental is a preferred provider for most insurances, unions, and hotels that include: Aetna, Ameritas, Boon-Chapman, Caesars Palace, Cigna, Delta Dental, Diversified, Geha, Guardian, Harrah’s, HealthSCOPE Benefits, Health Plan of Nevada (HPN), Humana, Liberty, Met-Life, MGM-MIRAGE, Premier Access, The Standard, Station Casinos, Teachers Health Trust, United Concordia, United Healthcare, Venetian, and The Zenith.
 We also accept Medicaid.

 Dental implants are a safe, cost efficient, and durable treatment option for those who are missing teeth.
 Your confidence in your smile and your bite will be restored in no time at all.
-If you believe you may benefit from this treatment, schedule your consultation with our dentists at any of our 25 different locations.
+If you believe you may benefit from this treatment, schedule your consultation with our dentists at any of our locations.